jovialchat/chatsystem_docs/docs/index.md

 Post Office Model is a blueprint which represents all the operations which will be performed by the finished project, in a very simple language, with a very limited technical aspect.

-I Post office model we can idea of a system if there are NO COMPUTER & operations must be 100% manual.
+In a Post office model we can represent an idea of a system designed to function if there are NO COMPUTERS, where operations must be 100% manual.
 Doing so, allows us to make the best solution in a very detailed use case.
 And thus prepare testable codes later.

 *We call it Post Office Model, because the Post offices (postal services) can function perfectly without any computer or networking gadget, simply by following a unified system, so if we have to make an e_post_office we can do that project with a 2 centuries old proven action plan*